LanceRic/EnergyConsumptionEmissions/README.md

 3. Add popup graphs for second tab.
 These popup graphs will show the time series data for the state that is clicked and the chosen emission and source types.

 4. Find other sources of Energy information.
-Possibilities are the Department of Energy.
+Possibilities include the Department of Energy.

 5. Perform more research on the data that I am presenting, so I can explain how the EIA is choosing which power plant to present the surveys to each month.
 This effort will also uncover other important details of the data that I am visualizing in this app.